NinjaNekoSama/A-VAEry-ordinary-enocder/README.md

 # A VAE-ry Ordinary Audio Synthesizer

 ## Project Overview
 This project explores the use of Autoencoders and Variational Autoencoders (VAEs) for the analysis and synthesis of audio waveforms.
-The study investigates waveform generation, interpolation, and reconstruction quality using VAEs with a modified loss function.
+The study investigates waveform generation, interpolation, and reconstruction quality using VAEs with a modified loss function.You can find the full internship report in the [repository](Internship_Report.pdf)

 ## Author
 **Purushotham Koduri**